FREQUENTLY ASKED QUESTIONS

 4. IS THERE AN ON CALL THERAPIST AVAILABLE?

-No, I am the only therapist in my practice and I am not on an "on call" schedule.
-I need time to rejuvenate myself in order to be healthy and be able to provide help to my clients.
-However, you may call and leave me a message at any time (502)612-9129.
-If you are in an emergency situation call your local emergency room or crisis intervention center.
+No, our therapists do not have an "on call" schedule.
+Our therapists need time to rejuvenate themselves in order to be healthy and be able to provide help to their clients.
+However, if you feel that you may need an appointment sooner than your scheduled time, please call and leave a message for your therapist at any time.
+If you are in an emergency situation call your local emergency services or crisis intervention center.

 5. WHAT FORMS OF PAYMENT DO YOU ACCEPT?

-I accept credit card (VISA, MASTERCARD, AMEX and DISCOVER) as well as cash and check.
+We accept credit card (VISA, MASTERCARD, AMEX and DISCOVER) as well as cash and check.
+If you pay with cash please bring exact change because we do not keep change in the office.
 There is a $25 fee for all returned checks.
 All payments will be collected at time of service.
-I also accept Health Savings Account cards but some are not accepted.
-I am happy to try and run your card at your session to see.
+We also accept Health Savings Account cards but some are not accepted.
+We are happy to try and run your card at your session to see if it will work.
 If your card is not accepted often times people can be reimbursed via their HSA account.
-I DO NOT accept any form of insurance.
-However, many people choose to get reimbursed through their insurance provider for counseling services.
+We DO NOT accept any form of insurance.

 6. WHAT ARE THE AVAILABLE HOURS/DAYS I CAN MAKE APPOINTMENTS?